oeloeloel/simple-invader/docs/index.md

 [show hello world]

-We're going to call this the DragonRuby Window.
+We're going to call this the DragonRuby window.
 Everything that happens in your game will be in this window.

 Now go back to your DragonRuby folder and look in the `mygame/apps` folder for the `main.rb` file.
-Open this file with any text editor.
-On Windows, you can use Notepad.exe.
-On the Mac, you can use TextEdit.
-If you are on Linux... you probably already know what to use.

-These editors are fine for writing code and very simple to use.
-If you want to complicate your life, you can use a dedicated code editor but, for now, try to keep it simple.
+[screenshot]

+Open this file with any text editor like Notepad.exe (Windows) or TextEdit (Mac).

 When you run DragonRuby, it looks in the `main.rb` file to see what to do.
 This is where you are going to write the code for your game.

-Right now, there are already a few lines of code in the file.
-This code is making the "Hello World!" message and the DragonRuby logo appear in the DragonRuby Window.
+Right now, you should already see a few lines of code in the file.
+This code is making the "Hello World!" messages and the DragonRuby logo appear in the DragonRuby window.

 ```ruby
 def tick args